-Results for the first 8 years are a revenue increase from 70 million to about 234 million / per year (see picture below).
+Results for the first 8 years is a revenue increase from 70 million to about 234 million / per year (see picture below).
 A revenue increase of about 20 percent per year.
-The main tasks are to take responsibility for the brand, marketing, and communication, advertising and marketing initiatives, product ie all revenue channels and loyalty strengthening efforts sensors (clients).
+The main tasks are to take responsibility for the brand, marketing and communication, advertising and marketing initiatives, product ie all revenue channels and loyalty strengthening efforts sensors (clients).
 Responsible for revenue and cost budget.
 Dense relationship with agencies, partners, suppliers, directors, researchers and European colleagues.
 Personnel included in the service of about 20 people and two group leaders.
 Member of the management.

 Fundraising Manager, The Swedish Heart-Lung Foundation, Stockholm, August 1999 – October 2004